tiagomelojuca/tiagomelojuca.github.io/README.md

 - Fix menu button overlapping on some screens
 - Add some interaction in Header
 - Add a loader container
-- Fix button change color wrong in mobile due to 100vh problem
+- When mobile > 768px turns impossible to navigate